KarenMunozI/Cyclist/README.md

 In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.

-# This analysis is for case study 1 from the Google Data Analytics Certificate (Cyclistic).
-It’s originally based on the case study "'Sophisticated, Clear, and Polished’: Divvy and Data Visualization" written by Kevin Hartman (found here: https://artscience.blog/home/divvy-dataviz-case-study).
-We will be using the Divvy dataset for the case study.
-The purpose of this script is to consolidate downloaded Divvy data into a single dataframe and then conduct simple analysis to help answer the key question: “In what ways do members and casual riders use Divvy bikes differently?”

 # # # # # # # # # # # # # # # # # # # # # # #
 #Install required packages